lando/lando/docs/tutorials/php.md

 > #### Info::Problems starting XDEBUG
 >
-> If you are visting your site and xdebug is not triggering, it might be worth appending `?XDEBUG_START_SESSION=LANDO` to your request and seeing if that does the trick.
+> If you are visiting your site and xdebug is not triggering, it might be worth appending `?XDEBUG_START_SESSION=LANDO` to your request and seeing if that does the trick.

 If you have set `xdebug: true` in your recipe or service config and run `lando rebuild` but are still having issues getting `xdebug` to work correctly we recommend that you remove `xdebug: true`, run `lando rebuild` and then set the relevant `xdebug` config directly using a custom a `php.ini` (see examples above on how to set a custom config file).
 Your config file should minimally include something like below.